dkandalov/rosettacode-kotlin/readme.md

 In general, the following things can be improved:
  - clean up code (e.g. using IDE suggestions)
- - add unit tests for existing examples
+ - add unit tests for existing tasks
- - update all examples to the latest version of Kotlin
+ - update all tasks to the latest version of Kotlin

 ### Step 1: Fork, clone and compile